cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 If the provisional left-hand side is not a tag, it is kept as the unwrapped left-hand side, and the function to be applied is concatenation, as defined below.

+{:#use-standin}
-The right-hand side is taken as is as the unwrapped right-hand side.
+The right-hand side is examined whether it is a stand-in item ({{sec-standin}}), in which case item the stand-in item stands for is taken as the unwrapped right-hand-side; if the right-hand side is not a stand-in item, it is taken as is as the unwrapped right-hand side.

 If a function tag was given, the reference is replaced by the result of applying the indicated unpacking function with the left-hand side